Note: The links in this post are affiliate links.

 He insisted that I also needed to purchase a super-expensive HDMI cable to connect my Roku 4K device to the TV.
 He said the video quality would be greatly reduced if I bought a cheaper one.

 The one he talked me into buying was $70!
 Did I get ripped off?

 Rick’s answer: Denise, I wouldn’t go so far as to say you got ripped off, but I’ll definitely say you were horribly mislead.

 It’s true that back in the days of analog audio and video the quality of the cables used to connect the components together often made a noticeable difference in the quality of the sound and picture, and higher quality cables came at higher prices.
 But times have changed.

 We live in a digital world now, a world where data (audio and video signals) are no longer transmitted via the finicky and unreliable analog signals of yesteryear.

-Although the cable manufacturers won’t tell you this, $10 HDMI cable will deliver digital video and audio signals just as efficiently as the one you just paid $70 for at Best Buy.
+Although the cable manufacturers won’t tell you this, a $10 4K HDMI cable will deliver digital video and audio signals just as efficiently as the one you just paid $70 for.

 Need more proof?
-Check out this dirt-cheap 6-foot HDMI cable (#ad) that’s currently selling for well less than $10 on Amazon.
+Check out this dirt-cheap 10-foot 4K HDMI cable that’s currently selling for around $10 on Amazon.

-My advice: Return that expensive cable right away and demand a cheaper one.
+My advice: Return that expensive cable right away and buy a cheaper one.
 In my opinion, $20 or less is reasonable. $70 is not.